sprilukin/faf-tool/Readme.md

 #### create-feature

 ```
-"create-branches", // create new branches from trunk for all modules specified in settings.json
+"create-branches", // create new branches from trunk for all faf modules specified in settings.json
 "checkout-settings-files", // checkout branches
 "resolve-deps", // resolve bower dependencies in bower.json
 "update-overlay-versions", // update overlay versions in jrs-ui, jrs-ui-pro and JRS poms